simonw/llm/docs/help.md

   -s, --system TEXT            System prompt to use -m, --model TEXT             Model to use
-  -o, --option <TEXT TEXT>...  key/value options for the model -t, --template TEXT          Template to use
+  -o, --option <TEXT TEXT>...  key/value options for the model -t, --template TEMPLATE      Template to use
   -p, --param <TEXT TEXT>...
 Parameters for template --no-stream                  Do not stream output -n, --no-log                 Don't log to database